Skip navigation

 Header tanks feed water into a hot water cylinder, and are located in the attic, roof space, or on the roof.

-Header tank with strapping over it.
 Similar to your hot water cylinder – you should have a look to see if you have a header tank, and whether it’s secure.
-Look for strapping over the tank, with timber blocking anchored to the ceiling joists.

 What you'll need